Blotch3D/Blotch3D/README.md

 For these reasons Blotch3D includes a custom effect called BlBasicEffect that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
-See the SpriteAlphaTexture example.
+See the SpriteAlphaTexture example to see how to use it.
+Note that you will need to rebuild the BlBasicEffect effect for platforms other than Microsoft Windows.
+See below for more information on building it.

-Specifically, you do the following:
+To use BlBasicEffect, your program must do the following:

-1. Copy the "BlBasicEffect.mgfxo" file from the Blotch3D source
+1. Copy the "BlBasicEffect.mgfxo" (or "BlBasicEffectOGL.mgfxo" for
-    "Content" folder to your program execution folder.
+    certain other platforms) from the Blotch3D source "Content/Effects" folder to your program execution folder.

 2. Your program loads that file and creates a BlBasicEffect, like this:

-    byte\[\] bytes = File.ReadAllBytes(\"BlBasicEffect.mgfxo\");
+    byte\[\] bytes = File.ReadAllBytes(\"BlBasicEffect.mgfxo\"); // or
+    'BlBasicEffectOGL.mgfxo' for certain other platforms

     BlBasicEffect = new BlBasicEffect(Graphics.GraphicsDevice, bytes);